 The name of this corporation is CALIFORNIA ASSOCIATION FOR BEHAVIOR ANALYSIS, also known as CalABA.
-It is a California nonprofit mutual benefit corporation with a principal office in the County of San Luis Obispo, State of California.
+It is a California nonprofit mutual benefit corporation with a principal office in the County of Alameda, State of California.
 The Board of Directors (herein called the "Board") is granted full power and authority to change said principal office from one location to another.

 This corporation is a nonprofit mutual benefit corporation organized under the Nonprofit Mutual Benefit Corporation Law.
 The purpose of this corporation is to engage in any lawful act or activity, other than credit union business, for which a corporation may be organized under such law.
 The specific purpose of this corporation is to advance the profession and practice of behavior analysis by advocating for behavior analysis services and the profession, promoting quality assurance in behavior analysis service provision and training, providing resources and information related to behavior analysis, and promoting and providing professional development activities for behavior analysts.

 The mission of this corporation is to promote the science and theory of behavior analysis through the support of research, education and practice.

 The members of this corporation shall be the persons who have met the criteria set forth in these Bylaws for membership and who have been approved for such membership by the Board.
 Membership in this corporation shall not vest in any member any proprietary rights in this corporation but shall only entitle the member to vote for the election of individuals to the Board.
 Members shall have no other voting rights in this corporation.
 Membership shall not be assignable by any member.

 (a) Qualifications and Classifications: Membership in this corporation is open to all persons interested in or actively engaged in teaching, research, or application of the principles of behavior analysis, and shall be in one of seven classes:

 (1) Professional-Any person holding a bachelor's degree or above in any field and who works full or part-time in behavior analysis.